Latest News

 Special thanks, Volunteers!
 YOU make it happen!

-Racer Check-In: Stacey Shand, Keith Weitz, Scott Kollins, Julie Lee, Robert Lee, Abigail, Emily Lyons, Chris Shank, Thomas & Anne Marie Brock, Bob Becker, Jay Birmingham, and others
+Racer Check-In: Stacey Shand, Keith Weitz, Scott Kollins, Julie Lee, Robert Lee, Chris Shank, Thomas & Anne Marie Brock, Bob Becker, Jay Birmingham, Erika Small, Sandy Kades, Brian Million, Alix Shutello, and others

 Trail Marking: Bob Becker and Jay Birmingham

-Start Line: Keith Weitz, Scott Kollins, Julie Lee, Stacey Shand, and Chris Kostman
+Start Line: Keith Weitz, Scott Kollins, Erika Small, Julie Lee, Stacey Shand, and Chris Kostman

 Broom Wagon (first 10.5 miles): Brian Million

-Morning Directions: Chris Shank, Julie Lee, Bald Head Island Public Safety volunteers, and other Bald Head Island residents
+Morning Directions: Chris Shank, Julie Lee, and many Bald Head Island Public Safety volunteers and other Bald Head Island residents

-AS1 at Bald Head Island Conservancy: Emily Ryan, Anne-Marie Brock, Thomas Brock, and others
+AS1 at Bald Head Island Conservancy: Emily Ryan, Anne-Marie Brock, Thomas Brock, Margaret Pisacano, Susan Parker, Sandy Kades, and many others

-AS2 at Mid-Beach: Bonny Mcclain, Marcia Bosch, and Friends of Pleasure Island State Parks, with assistance from Fort Fisher State Recreation Area rangers!
+AS2 at Mid-Beach: Bonny Mcclain, Marcia Bosch, Jeff Winchester, Erika Small, and Josie, Kathy, Mell, and Peter from Friends of Pleasure Island State Parks, with assistance from Fort Fisher State Recreation Area rangers!

-AS3 at Fort Fisher: Eleanor Erickson, Keith Weitz, and Scott Kollins.
+AS3 at Fort Fisher: Eleanor Erickson, Keith Weitz, Scott Kollins, and Denise Fox.

-Finish Line: Chris Kostman, Stacey Shand, Brian Million, Chris Shank, and others
+Finish Line: Chris Kostman, Stacey Shand, Brian Million, Jay Birmingham, Chris Shank, and others

 Photography: Robert Lee of BeamCatchers and Chris Kostman